 Nineteen months after the birth of our first son, Bobby, we welcomed Jeff into the world.
 Bobby was a happy, contented, and quiet baby.
 Jeff, by contrast, had a temperament that proved his personality was larger than life.
-He weighed 7 pounds, 12 ounces, and measured 21 inches long when he was born in the late 1960s.
+He weighed 7 pounds, 12 ounces, and measured 21 inches long when he was born in 1968.
 In the delivery room, he poked his head out, looked around, and returned immediately to the safety of mom’s birth canal.
 Nursing staff actually pushed on my ribs and belly to help me deliver him.

 Jeff quickly proved to be a take-charge babe.
 His formula was not enough for him so he cried until we met his needs.
 Before his doctors recommended it, I was adding rice cereal to his formula to curb his insatiable appetite and to keep him calm.
-The addition of cereal to his diet accelerated his growth early on.
+The addition of cereal to his diet accelerated his growth.
 Jeff weighed thirty pounds when he was only eight months old, which was one-fourth of my weight.
 Growth calculators consistently recorded him in the top 90 percentiles.
-I made him snap-up pants until his height caught up to his weight and he could wear husky cut toddler pants.
+I sewed him snap-up pants until his height caught up to his weight and he could wear husky cut toddler pants.

 As a toddler, his high activity levels and short attention spans kept everyone around him on their toes just to keep up with his mischievousness and to keep him safe.
 Babysitters came and went.
 The school notified us when he sneaked out of class while he was in kindergarten.
 Turns out, Jeff climbed down into a nearby sewer and walked through it under a major highway to make his way home!